alanng10/Step/Docue/a.md

 # Step

-Step is highest level stepping.
+Step is most general and most level stepping.

 Step can be used on anything that requires workload.
 If it does not require any workload, Step is not needed.